17 Best Help Desk Metrics and KPIs to Measure and Track in 2025

 How to measure it:

-Divide the total resolution time of all the tickets you closed in a set period of time (say, a month) by the total number of tickets closed in that time period.
+Add up the total resolution time for all closed tickets in a given period (e.g., a month), and divide it by the number of tickets closed during that same period.

 Average Resolution Time calculation